-Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable sustainable forms of urbanisation, based in particular on a participatory, integrated and sustainable approach to urban planning.
+Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable

+Goal 11 aims to reduce the negative effects of the environmental impact of cities, particularly in terms of air quality and waste management.
+It calls for more inclusive and sustainable forms of urbanisation, based in particular on a participatory, integrated and sustainable approach to urban planning.
 The goal also aims to ensure universal access to safe and inclusive green and public spaces, especially for women, children, the elderly and people with disabilities, and to provide access to safe and affordable transport systems.